Monday, September 29, 2025

 Contributing writer

-The former executive director of the North Carolina Republican Party, a nationally well-known right-wing partisan who used to disrespectfully call Bishop William Barber “Mr. Barber” during television appearances when he publicly opposed the minister’s Moral Monday demonstrations; railed against Sunday voting; and during the 2016 elections, sent an email to appointed Republican county election board chairmen advising them to limit early voting hours in an effort to limit Democratic voting, has now been appointed in charge of statewide “election integrity” by State Auditor Dave Boliek.
+The former executive director of the North Carolina Republican Party, a nationally well-known right-wing partisan who once disrespectfully called Bishop William Barber “Mr. Barber” during television appearances when he publicly opposed the minister’s Moral Monday demonstrations; has railed against Sunday "Souls to the Polls" voting; and during the 2016 elections, sent an email to appointed Republican county election board chairmen advising them to limit early voting hours in an effort to limit Democratic voting, has now been appointed in charge of statewide “election integrity” by State Auditor Dave Boliek.

 Dallas Woodhouse, a longtime fixture in North Carolina Republican politics, will effectively be overseeing all 100 of North Carolina’s county election boards in the new role as a liaison for Auditor Boliek, who is also a Republican.
 “Mr. Woodhouse will serve as my eyes and ears on the ground in our elections process,” Boliek said in an email to the county chairs.